w3f/polkadot-wiki/docs/learn/learn-staking.md

 !!!caution "Minimum Nomination to Receive Staking Rewards"
     [The minimum nomination intent](../general/chain-state-values.md) does not guarantee staking rewards.
 The nominated amount has to be greater than [minimum active nomination](../general/chain-state-values.md), which is a dynamic value that can be much higher than the minimum nomination intent.
 This dynamic value depends on the amount of tokens being staked, in addition to the selected nominations.

+The number of nominators included in the election solution of any given era is capped (approximately 22,500 on Polkadot), because the optimal validator selection must be computed within a single block's execution time.
+This is the reason the minimum active bond is dynamic: it is effectively set by the stake of the lowest-ranked electing nominator.
+Submitting a nomination intent above the strict minimum only adds an account to a waitlist for this electing subset, providing flexibility when higher-staked nominators unbond.
+Accounts whose stake falls below this dynamic minimum can still earn rewards by joining a [nomination pool](learn-nomination-pools.md).

 ### Nominating Validators